jdechalendar/glm-plotter/README.md

 ![Alt text](etc/ieee123_example.png?raw=true "IEEE 123 node example")

 # Usage
-* Install python (version 3.5 was used for development) packages - see install.txt.
+* Install python packages (version 3.5 was used for development) - see install.txt.
-* Change directory `cd glm-plotter` to the directory glm-plotter located in this repository.
+* From the command line, change directory to the directory glm-plotter located in this repository. `cd path-to-repo/glm-plotter`
-* Run the glm-plotter.py file with `python glm-plotter.py`.
+* Run the glm-plotter.py file. `python glm-plotter.py`
 * Open a browser and go to http://localhost:5000.

 # Description